C0ltonW/FreshService-API/README.md

 STABILITY

+This project is tagged as version 1.0.0.
+While it is actively used and stable for its intended purposes, the API surface may continue to evolve.
-Actively used in production; backward‑compatible changes are preferred but not guaranteed.
+Backwards-compatible changes are preferred but not guaranteed.
 --------------------------------------------------------------------

 LICENSE